 Mirrorless cameras, in general, are known for their ability to work well in low light and the EOS R is no different.
 It has a native ISO from 100-40,000 compared to 100-32,000 in the 5D IV.
 It also has a smaller maximum AF detection aperture at f/11 compared to f/8 in the 5D IV.
 A few other improvements include Bluetooth capability, a newer USB version and, not to mention, access to newer RF lenses.

 Naturally, one main factor to keep in mind is the price.
 The price edges the competition closer to the EOS R at only $2,299 for the body, $800 cheaper than its older, DSLR counterpart.
-Currently, both cameras are on sale for Black Friday.
+Currently, both cameras are on sale.
 Check our website for prices!